elitalon/elitalon.github.io/_posts/2016-07-23-what-nobody-will-tell-you-about-json.md

 #### 2. Strive for simple solutions to simple problems.
 We have learnt that a deeper knowledge of the language gave us new possibilities.
 Our JSON parser is really simple.
 With less than 200 hundred lines we covered all of our cases, including error handling and providing default values in case of errors.

-We could’ve given up and patch our code base to make it work with one of the libraries we tried.
+We could’ve given up and patched our code base to make it work with one of the libraries we tried.
 But we kept looking and learning until we found the simplest possible solution.
 My advise here would be to think it twice before adding third-party code to solve a simple problem, because probably [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).

 #### 3. Stay as close as possible to an evolving platform
 Swift is evolving fast and things break often.
 And with [Swift 3](http://oleb.net/blog/2016/06/swift-3/) this is going to be really painful.
 So it’s really convenient to keep our interfaces simple and independent from external components.